billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    the basic idea.
 For more information on this topic, see :ref:`countingchapter`.

-.. |Layout of the FIXMEAMPeax; register| image:: _static/registerdescription.png
+.. |Layout of the %eax; register| image:: _static/registerdescription.png